Lenche/Credit-Card-Approvals/README.md

 •Finally, we will build a machine learning model that can predict if an individual's application for a credit card will be accepted.

+Acknowledgment
+This project was done with instructions and courses from Data Camp.